DjangoGirls/tutorial/en/css/README.md

 You can read more about [CSS Selectors at w3schools](http://www.w3schools.com/cssref/css_selectors.asp).

 We also need to tell our HTML template that we added some CSS.
-Open the `blog/templates/blog/post_list.html` file and add this line at the very beginning of it:
+Open the `blog/templates/blog/post_list.html` file in the code editor and add this line at the very beginning of it:

 {% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```html